 Free Vein Screening!

 We encourage you to schedule a FREE vein screening today.
 During our meeting, we will advise on whether or not you’re an ideal candidate for Venafit™, as well as compose a custom treatment plan designed to achieve the smooth, clear and vein-free skin you’ve always wanted.
-Call the office today and one of our seasoned staff members will be able to assist you.
+Call or text the office today and one of our seasoned staff members will be able to assist you.

 Welcome to the first session of Veins 101...
 We hope that this new blog series will teach you all the ins and outs you need to know about your veins, how they work, and what can be done to treat problems that arise.
 In this first post, we will be covering the...